 If your routine is going to the gym Monday through Friday, try taking a walk or jogging outside.
 Being outside will bring fresh air and a constant change of sights and sounds rather than the lunks and grunts of the gym.
 If your usual go-to is a 20-minute walk during the day, you may need to start pushing yourself to do more.
 Join a gym, take a group class, or ride a bike.

 This could be a spin-off of #4.
 Do you have the mindset in life to continue becoming consistently better at everything you do?
-It is sobering to realize how contagious a mindset of improvement can be.
+It is sobering to realize how contagious an attitude of improvement can be.
 When you want and are willing to continually improve your health and fitness, it will spill over into every area of your life.
-That is why it is important to think often about becoming consistently better rather than just consistency all by itself.
+That is why it is essential to think often about becoming consistently better rather than just consistency all by itself.